sgorgun/uml-design-basics/README.md

 ### 3. Static Methods

-Open a [SimpleStaticClass3.cs](UmlDesignBasics/SimpleStaticClass3.cs) file, add the code to declare a new public static class with the name _SimpleStaticClass3_, and add the [static methods](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/static-classes-and-static-class-members#static-members) using the information from the table below:
+Open the [SimpleStaticClass3.cs](UmlDesignBasics/SimpleStaticClass3.cs) file, add the code to declare a new public static class with the name _SimpleStaticClass3_, and add the [static methods](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/static-classes-and-static-class-members#static-members) using the information from the table below:

 | Method Name    | Return Type | Return Value | Field Access Modifier | UML Visibility Type |
 |----------------|-------------|--------------|-----------------------|---------------------|